 Your Role for a Safe, Enjoyable Trip

 Guest Vaccine Information

+Our inherent style of “small group, big experience” active outdoor nature touring has set us up for success to operate capably in the new travel environment.
 As AWA offers a wide variety of Alaska vacation and travel options, our below guidelines are intended to cover the majority of trips and guest experiences.
 We aren’t a “one size fits all” operator, though, and if you can’t find the info you seek here, we encourage you to contact your Reservations Specialist about your specific trip.

 Our team has spent the past 12+ months implementing several improved health and hygiene tools and systems at our properties, including but not limited to: HEPA air filtration; hand sanitation stations; touchless fixtures; expanded outdoor covered guest relaxation and dining areas; and enhanced disinfection and cleaning protocols throughout our hospitality departments.

 Depending on your particular trip, you may encounter varying types of dining services, including indoor/outdoor dining; buffet options; order-off-menu options; or our “family style” meal service.
 Best-in-service hygiene protocols will be followed by kitchen teams and food preparation staff.